Why Invest in an IRA?

 You can take steps now to help secure your future with a minimum investment of $100.
 Please use this brochure to help you choose a strategy that best fits your personal investment needs.
 A knowledgeable IRA specialist is available to help you get started in a Saturna IRA account today.

 The government periodically adjusts the limits on contributions to both Traditional IRAs and Roth IRAs.
-The contribution limit is $5,500 for 2018, and $6,000 for 2019.
+The contribution limit is $6,000 for 2019 and 2020.
 Any adjustments generally apply to all IRAs, including those for spouses who do not have earned income.
-A married couple with one wage earner and one person staying at home may be able to contribute a total of $11,000 to their two IRAs in 2018, and $12,000 for 2019 (if they file jointly).
+A married couple with one wage earner and one person staying at home may be able to contribute a total of $12,000 to their two IRAs in 2019 and 2020 (if they file jointly).

 |Tax Year||Contribution Limit||Catch-Up|